sinclairzx81/typebox/design/website/docs/script/overview.md

 ## Overview

-TypeBox includes a TypeScript-based DSL for composing JSON Schema via TypeScript syntax.
-The DSL offers a full syntactic frontend to Type.* and supports advanced type-level expressions such as Conditional, Mapped, Infer, Generic, Distributive types and more.
-This feature is implemented at runtime as well as statically via TypeScript Template Literal types.
+TypeBox includes a micro DSL for composing JSON Schema with TypeScript syntax.
+The DSL offers a full syntactic frontend to Type.* and supports many advanced type-level constructs such as Conditional, Mapped, Indexed, Infer, Generics, Distributed types and more.
+This feature is implemented symmetrically at runtime and statically via TypeScript Template Literal types.

 ### Example